-- 22. Where an external regulator or PSRB (e.g. the Home Office), as a result of an emergency situation, determines to amend the rules to which the University is subject, the University Secretary and the Director of Strategic Delivery (or nominee) may reflect those amendments through the implementation of the University's regulatory policies and procedures. - 23.
-Where a rule of an external regulator or PSRB (e.g. ARB) by which the University is regulated conflicts with an emergency power, as set out above, the Vice-Chancellor (or nominee) can determine that specific assessment must be cancelled and rescheduled to a later date, notwithstanding the impact on students.
+21. Where an external regulator or PSRB (e.g. the Home Office), as a result of an emergency situation, determines to amend the rules to which the University is subject, the University Secretary (or nominee) may reflect those amendments through the implementation of the University's regulatory policies and procedures.

+22. Where a rule of an external regulator or PSRB (e.g. ARB) by which the University is regulated conflicts with an emergency power, as set out above, the Vice-Chancellor (or nominee) can determine that specific assessment must be cancelled and rescheduled to a later date, notwithstanding the impact on students.